 To access the new indicator, log into the FI Laboratory, click the Calculators tab, and then click the new Safe Withdrawal Rate option.

-If you aren’t one of the 6,800+ other fientists already using the FI Laboratory, you can sign up for free here to get access to the new Safe Withdrawal Rate indicator, the FI tracker app, and the other FI calculators I’ve created!
+If you aren’t already using the FI Laboratory to track your progress to financial independence, you can sign up for free here to get access to the new Safe Withdrawal Rate indicator, the FI tracker app, and the other FI calculators I’ve created!